 Find Your Zone

-Your grow zone will tell you when the average last frost date for your area is so you basically don’t kill your plants…I’m at the end of May and usually put my veggie garden in the ground Memorial Day weekend.
-Sidenote: I freak out when I see big box stores have their garden centers filled with once beautiful tomato plants in April that are dead because of a frost…ugh, it’s such a waste!!
+Your growing zone will tell you when the average last frost date for your area is so you basically don’t kill your plants…I’m at the end of May and usually put my veggie garden in the ground on Memorial Day weekend.
+Side note: I freak out when I see big box stores have their garden centers filled with once beautiful tomato plants in April that are dead because of a frost…ugh, it’s such a waste!!